mhart/react-server-routing-example/README.md

 })

-// We start the http server on after we check if the DB has been setup correctly ensureTableExists(function(err) {
+// We start the http server after we check if the DB has been setup correctly ensureTableExists(function(err) {
   if (err) throw err
   server.listen(3000, function(err) {